 New Mexico Border to Alma, NM, mm 341

-We had a short road walk into town where we planned to have a big breakfast and again lunch at the Alma grill…the only restaurant around for miles.
+We had a short road walk into town, where we planned to have a big breakfast and again lunch at the Alma grill…the only restaurant around for miles.
 Just as we set out, we saw a herd of elk and immediately after another herd of mule deer…like they were all hanging together.
 Oddly, a lone cow was running after them, comically too slow to keep up.

 Town was as expected: a few houses and trailers with their requisite junk collections and the Alma General Store and Grill.
-Top priority was breakfast then checking out the store.
+Top priority was breakfast, then checking out the store.
 It was a proper general, with some livestock supplies, a gifts section, DVD rentals, and the rest of the junk food items you would find at a convenience store.
-I got some snacks and an avacado.
+I got some snacks and an avocado.
 Then back to the grill for lunch.
 I was waiting on a package with my replacement trekking pole tips anyway.
 Luckily they came in that same day.

 The place was really nice, with gardens, trees and even some grass.
 A great oasis to play with their most awesome and adorable dog Mocha.
 We played chase and keep away until I got too tired.
 Oh and chickens, too!
 But the dog kept me too occupied to bother with the chucks.
 Deb made an awesome vegetarian curry dish for dinner and we sat outside in the garden to eat, watching the sunset.
-It was a pleasure talking and getting to know them.
-The rooms where they house guests are actually where their children grew up.
+It was such a pleasure talking and getting to know them.
+The rooms where they housed guests were actually where their children grew up.
 Dan was a biologist for the Forest Service for many years, doing surveys for several things like endangered frogs and the Mexican spotted owl.
-I loved hearing his stories and he taught me the hoot for a new owl species I hope to add to my list.
+I loved hearing his stories and he taught me the hoot for a new owl species that I hoped to add to my list.